FAC9/stopwatch_ewelina_nori/README.md

 #### Wednesday
 - ping-pong pair programming,test with Jasmine
 - result: stop watch(start,stop,reset)
 - problems encountered: we chosed to add methods with prototype and figured out is not the best practice.

+##### Discoveries
+- we had to introduce a Boolean to prevent our user from clicking on the buttons straigth after each other.
+Eg. we click on start,then click on reset before the function triggered by our start button returns.

 #### Thursday
 - adding lapses to the clock
 - switch to QUnit.
-- CSS styling (hopefully...)
+- CSS styling

 #### Advice to our future selves